 Dedicated global infrastructure investment manager, focused on providing high-quality portfolios of listed infrastructure securities.
 Understanding the risk/return relationship is at the core of the company’s investment process.

-Charles Hamieh and Dan Simmonds are members of RARE's Investment Leadership Team, and they are responsible for the day-to-day management of the RARE Global Infrastructure ETF.
+Charles Hamieh is a member of RARE's Investment Leadership Team, and is responsible for the day-to-day management of the RARE Global Infrastructure ETF.
 This includes oversight of the portfolio structure and the Fund's investments, and compliance with its investment objective, guidelines and restrictions.

 Legg Mason's unique structure provides you with access to this specialized expertise, offering a powerful portfolio of solutions through our independent investment management firms.

 RARE Global Infrastructure Index (the underlying index) is constructed from global infrastructure-related equity securities.
 The Underlying Index utilizes a proprietary methodology created and sponsored by RARE Infrastructure (North America) Pty Limited ("RARE"), the fund's subadviser.
 RARE is affiliated with both LMPFA and the fund.
 The fund will invest at least 80% of its net assets, plus depositary receipts representing securities in the Underlying Index.
 The Underlying Index is composed of equity securities in developed and developing markets that are included in the MSCI ACWI All Cap Index.
 Companies in the MSCI ACWI All Cap Index are screened to include only companies within the following Global Industry Classification Standard (GICS) sub-industries and are classified into infrastructure sectors as follows: